spiral/docs/odm/basics.md

 ];
 ```

-After schema have been updated, we are able to use that field as Carbon instance.
+After the schema is updated, we are able to use that field as a Carbon instance.

 ```php
 public function index()